What are lenticels? Ι How is gas exchanged via the lenticels? Ι Lenticels on dahlia tubers Ι What is the difference between lenticels and gall?

 Lenticels are raised breathing pores or protrusions located in the periderm (the thickened protective outer layer) and skin of certain plants and fruit.
 Their function is to allow the exchange of oxygen and carbon dioxide to and from the internal tissues.

-Lenticels form when the epidermis, (the soft, outer layer of a plant) which contains the stomata, is replaced by cork, wood or as tubers form from the soft, swollen underground stems.
-The periderm is the protective outer layer of the tuber, which is made of compacted cells and would be impenetrable to water without lenticels.
+The protective layer of the dahlia tuber, similar to the periderm in woody plants, is made of compacted cells that are largely impermeable to gases.
+Lenticels interrupt this layer, allowing for necessary gas exchange.
 This exchange of gases is critical for the living tissue located beneath the periderm.
 Cells within the lenticels contain small spaces known as ‘intercellular spaces‘, which provide a pathway for gasses to move between the internal tissues and the outside environment.

-The term ‘lenticel‘ comes from the Latin word ‘lenticula,’ which means ‘small lentil’, in reference to the raised, lens-shaped spots on the surface of a plant stem, tuber or fruit that resemble the shape of a lentil.
+The term ‘lenticel‘ comes from the Latin word ‘lenticula,’ which means ‘small lentil’, about the raised, lens-shaped spots on the surface of a plant stem, tuber or fruit that resemble the shape of a lentil.

 How is gas exchanged via the lenticels?